unek/node-tip-bot/README.md

 To run the bot simply use `node bin/tipbot` or `npm start`.

 ## Commands
+Commands are executed by messaging the bot.
+Commands that have channel:true in the config can be run with '!<command>' in the channel.

 | **Command** | **Arguments**     | **Description**
 |-------------|-------------------|--------------------------------------------------------------------